PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 ### Switching the RF shield

-By default the application uses Atmel AT86RF233/212B RF driver.
+By default, the application uses an Atmel AT86RF233/212B RF driver.
 You can alternatively use the FRDM-MCR20A shield.
 The configuration for the RF driver can be set in the `json` file.

 To select the Atmel radio shield, use the following:

 ```
         "radio-type":{
             "help": "options are ATMEL, MCR20",